ChrickeR/chricker.github.io/_posts/assignments/2023-09-03-Aligning_Objectives.md

 Where to Start:

 *  Cross-Functional Teams: Create cross-functional teams to work on specific projects or initiatives.
-This encourages collaboration and allows employees from different areas to work together.
+This encourages collaboration and allows employees from different areas to work together.See post [Gardening Teamwork](https://troi.se/posts/teamwork/)
 *  Leadership Support: Leaders should set the example by collaborating across departments and promoting a culture of cooperation.
 *  Shared Goals: Ensure that departments have shared goals and objectives that align with the overall mission and vision of the organization.
 *  Develop a holistic strategy: Create high-level plans (strategies) that consider people, processes, and technology to fulfill your mission and vision.
 *  Set specific goals for holistic transformation: These goals should encompass all aspects of your organization, not just IT.